MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-specificusers.md

 #Customer intent: As an administrator, I want to create a new Azure Information Protection label for specific users only.
 ---

-# Quickstart: Create a new Azure Information Protection label for specific users who use the classic client
+# Quickstart: Create a new Azure Information Protection label for specific users

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >